spatie/x-ray/README.md

 The exit code of the `ray-scan` command is zero if no ray calls are found, and non-zero if calls are found.
 This allows the package to be used in an automated environment such as Github Workflows.

-Visit [myray.app](https://myray.app) for information on downloading the excellent Ray debugging app from Spatie.
+Visit [myray.app](https://myray.app) for information on downloading the Ray debugging app.

 ---